dyne/dnscrypt-proxy/README.markdown

 Running `make -j2 test` in the `src/libnacl` directory is also highly recommended.

-On BSD systems, _GNU Make_ should be installed prior to running the `./configure` script.

 The proxy will be installed as `/usr/local/sbin/dnscrypt-proxy` by default.

 Command-line switches are documented in the `dnscrypt-proxy(8)` man page.